 The status of green turtles in the Mariana Archipelago is not well known due to the lack of long-term data on nesting and foraging populations.
 Without consistent monitoring to document the long-term population trend data both at nesting and foraging habitats, these island areas will not have sufficient green turtle data to be evaluated against current or any future revised recovery criteria set forth under the Endangered Species Act (ESA) recovery plans.
-In addition, international collaboration must be strengthened Given this status, the Western Pacific Regional Fishery Management Council convened a workshop to address the status and recovery of green turtles in the Mariana Archipelago.
-This workshop aimed to strengthen international collaborations with areas with known common green turtle stocks and to identify the cultural needs and traditions associated with green turtles and develop methods to integrate such needs into green turtle conservation activities in the Commonwealth of the Northern Mariana Islands (CNMI) and with areas with shared green turtle stocks to ensure the sustainability of populations throughout their range.
+In addition, international collaboration must be strengthened with areas with shared green turtle stocks to ensure the sustainability of populations throughout their range.
 Further, a balance between recovery goals and cultural needs must be achieved to gain public support needed for a successful sea turtle conservation and management program.
-Guam.
-Approximately 50 participants including cultural practitioners, fishermen, researchers, biologists, environmentalists and government representatives gathered from CNMI, Guam, American Samoa, Hawaii, Japan and the Philippines for the three-day workshop in Saipan on Jan.
-25-27, 2011.